iconify/documentation/documents/pages/articles/cleaning-up-icons/validate.md

 All attributes that do not affect icon rendering are removed.

-If an event listener is found, function throws an exception.
+If an event listener is found, the function throws an exception.

 `[attr]class` attribute is allowed.